Animals and Ecosystem Functioning in Streams and Riparian Areas

 The Environmental Speaker Series is hosted by the College of the Environment at Western Washington University.

 The Series is free and open to the public.
 Talks are held each Thursday at 4:30 pm in Academic Instructional Center West room 204 - AW-204.
-Talks will also be streamed via zoom.
-Register with the Alumni Association for the zoom link.
-Paid parking is available in lot C.
+Talks will also be streamed via Zoom.
+Register with The Foundation for WWU & Alumni for the zoom link.
+Parking is available in lot C.

 Learn more about the Environmental Speaker Series